Block booking terms

 2.4 Our office hours are Monday to Friday 8.30am – 4.30pm.
 Any cancellations received out of office hours will be classed as having been received the next working day.

-2.5 In the event, due to adverse weather conditions, that grass pitches need to be cancelled the duty sports staff will notify the organiser on the day of the booking, the bookings team will look to rearrange the booking at no extra cost to the organiser.
+2.5 In the event, due to adverse weather conditions, that grass pitches and outdoor facilities need to be cancelled the duty sports staff will notify the organiser on the day of the booking, the bookings team will look to rearrange the booking at no extra cost to the organiser.
 Where this is not possible a credit will be added to the organiser account for future use.

 2.6 In relation cancellations connected to COVID, any cancellations with less than the required notice period will be charged in accordance with our terms and conditions, unless governmental restrictions mean that the facilities can't be used.